-This tour will have a two night stay at Hotel Qaqortoq and two nights at the Igaliku Country Hotel.
+This tour will have a three night stay at Hotel Qaqortoq and one night at the Igaliku Country Hotel.
 These include very local and authentic dining experiences, including a dinner with young local sheepfarmers and another dinner in a private home in Qaqortoq (with UNESCO Heritage Manager Alibak Hard and his wife Nanna Høegh, who is a judge).

 Enjoy the company of your expert tour guide, the radiant Lykke Geisler Yakaboylu, who has unparallelled knowledge about Greenland, her home country.